grizzie17/Rollator-Vision/README.md

 The output voltage of the regulator is controlled with a 12-turn precision potentiometer.
 Turning the potentiometer clockwise increases the output voltage, and it can be measured using a multimeter.

+> Connect your powersupply (fully charged battery) to the VIN and GND.
+Connect your multimeter to the GND and VOUT.
+Adjust the potentiometer so the VOUT is 5.15V.

 ### Setting the cutoff voltage ###

 The low VIN cutoff voltage of the regulator is controlled by adjusting the voltage at the EN pin with a 12-turn precision potentiometer.
 When the voltage on the EN pin falls below 0.7V the regulator is put in a low-power sleep state and when the voltage on EN rises back above 0.8V the regulator is turned back on.
 Turning the potentiometer clockwise increases the low-voltage cutoff.
 The cutoff voltage can be set by measuring the voltage on the VIN and EN pins and using the potentiometer to adjust the voltage on EN according to the following equation: